section-engineering-education/engineering-education/content/articles/serverless-applications-in-csharp/index.md

 #### Using VS Code
 It is a powerful and lightweight code editor that supports different operating systems such as Windows, Linux, and Mac OS.
 Developers can download either of the versions depending on their platforms.

-Azure Tools for VS Code are required to allow the developers to use the commands that interact with Azure functions in the VS Code editor.
+Azure Tools for VS Code are required to allow developers to use the commands that interact with Azure functions in the VS Code editor.

 To achieve that, we will browse to the VS Code extension manager located at the left side of the window and search for the [Azure Tools extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-azureextensionpack) and install it, as shown in the figure below: